PyConPL/Book/2015/presentations/Building_better_machine_learning_model_Power_of_ensembles/text.md

 ###Motivation Example
 Before going into the various ways of ensembling, let's take a step back and realize that ensembles do work with a simple example.

-Let's consider an example of classifying a credit card transaction as fradulent or not.
+Let's consider an example of classifying a credit card transaction as fraudulent or not.
 The prediction has to be made on 10 transactions.
-Let's take the case where we already know those 10 cases to be fradulent.
-Encoding 1 as fradulent and 0 as not-fraudulent, let there be three base model ouputs, one each from Logistic Regression, Random Forest and Gradient Boosting, each having 70% accuracy.
+Let's take the case where we already know those 10 cases to be fraudulent.
+Encoding 1 as fraudulent and 0 as non-fraudulent, let there be three base model outputs, one each from Logistic Regression, Random Forest and Gradient Boosting, each having 70% accuracy.

 While individual models have 70% accuracy, consider a simple way of ensembling them: Majority voting.
 Using majority voting scheme as the ensembling function, the prediction accuracy is boosted from 70% to 90%.
 Case 6 alone will remain mis-classified, as shown in Table 1.